dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 In this case there is a much greater correlation coefficient for the shift :math:`\delta h=1`, :math:`\delta k=1` and :math:`\delta l=1` than for all others.
-In fact with 95% correlation even in the unscaled, rough found spots intensity values we can be very sure we have found the right solution.
+In fact with 95% correlation even in the unscaled, rough intensities of the found spots, with no background subtraction, we can be very sure we have found the right solution.

 Although it is possible to apply the correction using :program:`dials.reindex` like this::